ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/backup_restore_CLI.md

 ## Restore via CLI

+!!! warning

+    Restoring a backup from FTP/SFTP requires backup server configuration through the GUI.
+GUI access requires a valid license file uploaded to the appliance.
+Keep your license file readily available.
+    Without it, you cannot configure the backup server or perform the restore.

 To restore a backup, perform the following two steps:

 1. Configure the backup server in the main GUI, navigate to